 Measure

-There are whole suites of analytics tools out there to help companies measure metrics like social engagement and to really provide data on how well the business’s social media activities are working.
+There are whole suites of analytics tools out there to help companies measure metrics like social engagement and to provide data on how well the business’s social media activities are working.

 If a business is in uncharted waters when it comes to things like analytics tools and creating buyer personas to find the right voice to appeal to its key audience, it may be a good idea to employ a social media agency.
 For smaller B2B businesses using a social media agency may be more cost-effective than employing a whole team of B2B content marketers.